Muncherxyz/atlas-unity-pong/README.md

 Atlas Unity Pong
--

-Atlas Unity Pong: This is a project where we recreated the classic pong game utilizing skills we have picked up throughout the foundations of unity.
+s we have picked up throughout the foundations of unity.
 For this project I created custom assets for the paddle and ball.

 Setup:
 -